Okawuma/IAC-VPC/README.md

       [ec2-user@jenkins ~]$ cat /var/lib/jenkins/secrets/initialAdminPassword
 ##### create first admin user for jenkins UI.
 Name : otillia
 + p/w for : otillia user.
++ login and download suggested plugins.
++ Besure to download the Terraform plugin as well, to aid in the terraform & jenkins integration.